 Novice Benchmark Interpretive Reading I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand or interpret in authentic informational texts that I read?
 I can identify memorized or familiar words when they are supported by visuals in informational texts.
-Examples I can I can identify some locations or stores by their signs.
-I can match a word or character in a headline to a related visual.
-I can recognize some names of cities on a map.
-I can identify labeled aisles in a store.
-I can recognize the labels on a recycling bin.
-X What can I understand or interpret in authentic fictional texts that I read?
-I can identify memorized or familiar words when they are supported by visuals in fictional texts.
-Examples I can I can recognize a few individual words in the title of a story.
-I can recognize a few individual words in a picture book.
-I can recognize a few individual words in a poem.
-I can recognize a characters' name in a folk tale.
+Examples I can derive the intention of an advertisement.
+I can identify some locations or stores by their signs.
+X I can match a word or character in a headline to a related visual. Χ I can recognize some names of cities on a map.
+X I can identify labeled aisles in a store.
+X I can recognize the labels on a recycling bin.
+X What are I was a stand or into wast in much out in finite and to the out I would What can I understand or interpret in authentic fictional texts that I read? l l I can identify memorized or familiar words when they are supported by visuals in fictional texts.
+Examples I can understand a character's role in a story.
+X I can recognize a few individual words in the title of a story. Χ I can recognize a few individual words in a picture book.
+X I can recognize a few individual words in a poem.
+I can recognize a charactery' name in a fall tale. Χ I can recognize a characters' name in a folk tale.
 I can recognize common opening and closing words of a fairy tale.
-X What can I understand or interpret in conversations or discussions that I read, in which I am not a participant?
+X • I can recognize common opening and closing words of a fairy tale.
+What can I understand or interpret in conversations or discussions that I read, in which I am n ot a po ırticipo ant?
 I can identify memorized or familiar words when they are supported by visuals in conversations.
-Examples I can I can recognize names and titles in an email introduction.
-I can recognize familiar place names in a brochure.
-I can recognize greetings and leave taking words in an email.
-I can recognize salutation words in a business letter.
-I can recognize question words in a text message.
+Examples I can recognize expected social norms in a conversation. v I can recognize names and titles in an email introduction.
+Leap recognize familiar place names in a brochure.
+X I can recognize familiar place names in a brochure.
+I can recognize greetings and leave talking words in an email.
+X X I can recognize salutation words in a business letter. Χ I can recognize question words in a text message.
 X